 Describe and discuss the objectives of the Initiating Events (IE), Mitigating Systems (MS), and Barrier Integrity (BI) cornerstones.

-findings using the creening for IE, MS, and BI Cornerstones in Attachment 4 to IMC 0609.
+Process findings using the screening questions for IE, MS, and BI Cornerstones in Attachment 4 to IMC 0609.

 Define the safety significance and give examples of Green, White, Yellow, and Red findings.